mautic/user-documentation/docs/components/assets.rst

 .. vale off

-**Enable at (date/time)** - This allows you to define the date and time at which this Asset is available
+**Activate at (date/time)** - This allows you to define the date and time at which this Asset is available

 **Disable at (date/time)** - This allows you to define the date and time at which this Asset ceases to be available